 It’s the gift that keeps on giving hike after hike, and works equally well in the backcountry and once you’ve collapsed into the bed at home.

 Perfect for adventurous couples, or a couple of trail-hungry friends, this array of meals is packed with tantalizing offerings for breakfast, lunch, dinner, and dessert.
 Meals include breakfast oatmeals, ramen for lunch, and a variety of chicken and beef dinners.
+The brand also has plenty of vegan and vegetarian options.
 Desserts, you ask?
 Berry Crisp, Rocky Road Pudding, and Cheesecake.
 Trailtopia is not messing around.

 The best part is that the food can be cooked in and eaten directly out of the pouches they’re packaged in — that means no dirty dishes to clean, and less weight in your pack.
 It’s a win-win — a delicious win-win.

 The North Face Gordon Lyons Quarter Pullover is one of those amazing holiday gifts that anyone would love to get.
 You can’t go wrong with this warm sweater-knit poly fleece.
 The tall collar, straight hemline, and reverse-coil zippers were designed for function as much as form.

 Take it from us — outdoorsy folks of all ilks get excited when they receive a top-quality fleece, and that’s because it’s such a versatile piece of equipment.
 Not only can it keep a person cozy when out on the trail or the slopes, but it also wards off the winter’s chill at home or in the “office,” and makes for a simple hiking layer for much of the year.

 The North Face Gordon Lyons Quarter Pullover pairs impeccable quality with durability and maximum coziness.